wikimatze/vimfiles/mappings.md

 - `aw | aW` ... current word|WORD plus one space
 - `is` ... current sentence
 - `as` ... current sentence plus one space
-- `ip` ... current paragraph (paragraph between newline separater)
+- `ip` ... current paragraph between newline separator)
-- `ap` ... current paragraph plus one blank line (paragraph between newline separater)
+- `ap` ... current paragraph plus one blank line
 - `ab` ... a block so only ( and ) parts and all whats between these delimiters